Title IX / Sexual Misconduct

 - Stalking behaviors include but are not limited to the following behaviors:

 - Non-consensual communication, i.e. telephone calls, texts, or email messages, instant messages, verbal/picture postings on social media, letters, gifts, and other unwanted communication

 - Following in person or by car, showing up/waiting at locations frequented by complainant

 Student Rights Under Title IX

 Title IX of the Education Amendments of 1972 prohibits sex discrimination which includes sexual violence in educational programs and activities.
 All public and private schools, school districts, colleges and universities receiving federal funds must comply with Title IX.

 If you have experienced sexual violence, here are some things you should know about your Title IX rights:

-- Students have the right to report an incident of sexual violence to campus security and to local law enforcement.
+- Students have the right to report an incident of sexual violence to the Title IX Coordinator.
 Title IX requires that WPCC investigate what happened and have your complaint resolved promptly and equitably.

 - Students have the right to interim measures for protection, as necessary, even before the investigation is completed and to report retaliation from the perpetrator, campus personnel or other students.